-- Hooded sweatshirts can be worn on designated dress down days only - Hooded sweatshirts are not permitted to be worn during Mass - o If used as a jacket, the sweatshirt must be taken off when enter Church - Skirts, shorts, dresses, sweatpants and jeans are permitted but must be no more than 4 inches above the knee - Jeans must be in good condition no torn/ripped jeans are permitted - Yoga pants and leggings are permitted if completely covering the backside - Pajama pants NOT permitted unless special permission is given prior to the non-uniform day - Sweatshirts with appropriate logos/language are permitted - Casual, comfortable shoes, boots, or athletic shoes are permitted - No open-toe, open-back, or platform shoes - No running shorts of any kind all shorts must be no more than 4 inches above the knee
+- Hooded sweatshirts can be worn on designated dress down days only - Hooded sweatshirts are not permitted to be worn during Mass - If used as a jacket, the sweatshirt must be taken off when enter Church - Skirts, shorts, dresses, sweatpants and jeans are permitted but must be no more than 4 inches above the knee - Jeans must be in good condition no torn/ripped jeans are permitted - Yoga pants and leggings are permitted if the top/shirt completely covers the backside

-TEAM SPIRIT/PRIDE SHIRT/HOUSE SHIRT DAYS
+- Pajama pants NOT permitted unless special permission is given prior to the non-uniform day - Sweatshirts with appropriate logos/language are permitted - Casual, comfortable shoes, boots, or athletic shoes are permitted - No open-toe, open-back, or platform shoes - No running shorts of any kind all shorts must be no more than 4 inches above the knee

-• Students may wear their game day spirit wear (only during their current sports season/club/drama/marching band), House Shirt, Elite 3 shirt or Pride Shirt to school on Tuesday.
+TEAM SHIRT/SPIRIT SHIRT/HOUSE SHIRT DAYS

-- Prior to the season, the coach/director/advisor will determine which shirt will be worn every Tuesday during your season/club. - The team shirt must all be of the same type for each team member and must be tucked-in to the uniform khaki pants and secured with a belt
+- Students may wear their game day spirit wear (only during their current sports season/club/drama/marching band), House shirt, Elite 3 shirt or Spirit shirt to school on Tuesday. - Prior to the season, the coach/director/advisor will determine which shirt will be worn every Tuesday during your season/club. - The team shirt must all be of the same type for each team member and must be tucked-in to the uniform pants, shorts, skirts and secured with a belt